realJoeMay/data-portfolio/ETL Pipeline Demo/README.md

 Amazon S3 is used as the source for raw data files.
 The pipeline retrieves these files for further processing.

 ### 3. AWS Redshift
-AWS Redshift serves as the data warehouse where staged data is loaded and transformed into a star database format.
+AWS Redshift serves as the data warehouse where staged data is loaded and transformed into a star schema.